britecharts/britecharts-react/README.md

 >
 ```

+The complete set of components is in progress; the following components are currently implemented and available for use:
+- Bar charts [API][barChartAPI]
+- Donut charts
+- Line charts
+- Stacked Area charts
+- Loading states
+- Tooltips

+The following components are not yet implemented:
+- Brush charts
+- Grouped Bar charts
+- Stacked Bar charts
+- Sparkline charts
+- Step charts

 ## Installation
 Britecharts-React is available as an [NPM module][npmModule] or through CDN links (in [different formats][jsDelivrLib] or a [bundle][jsDelivrDist]).